 KENTVILLE – Going bust is a good thing for Gabriel Baker, a young entrepreneur with a 3D vision.

 Gabriel, 16, has started up a business that scans and produces a 3D likeness of a person and then uses that to print a bust of the person’s likeness.
-3dMEnow, which he founded with his father, Rob, launched just over one week ago, and is already creating waves in Kings County.
+3dMEnow, the business he founded with his father, Rob, launched just over one week ago and is already creating waves in Kings County.

 And, with a spot at the upcoming Kentville Home Show from April 20-22, Gabriel is bringing the technology to people so they can see it for themselves.